LongMeadowEU/LMEU/tothecloud.md

 overhead in doing this.
 You can employ your own people to do it or you can have someone else minding the server for you.

 But these systems may have a home on the cloud!
 The cloud offers high availibility at low pricess.
-Many companies have cut their costs and increased the reliability of their system just by moving them to the cloud.
+Many companies have cut their costs and increased the reliability of their systems just by moving them to the cloud.

 We can look at your current systems and work with you to decide if they are good candidates for moving to the cloud.